Ilya-Pak/buffer-uiactivity/README.md

 3. Insert the Cliend ID and Client Secret into BufferSheetViewController.m.
 4. Load the UIActivityViewController like the example below with BufferUIActivity in the applicationActivities array or load the Buffer Sheet directly.

+## Important Note

+If you fork this repository to include your Client ID and Client Secret - ensure that your fork is PRIVATE so that your client secret is not published publicly.

 ## Example Usage - UIActivityViewController

     BufferUIActivity *bufferActivity = [[BufferUIActivity alloc] init];